jk32768/courtz-website/help/03-session-profiles.md

 # Session Profiles

-Session Profiles define your regular playing sessions.
+Session Profiles define your regular playing sessions, allowing CourtZ to remember the players and game settings used each time the session is run.

 A Session Profile stores: